ROCm/rocSPARSE/docs/reference/precision.rst

 * Using different precision types for matrices and vectors.
 * Specifying computation precision independently of storage precision.
-* Supporting mixed precision workflows with a unified API.
+* Supporting mixed-precision workflows with a unified API.

 The advantage of using different data types is to save on memory bandwidth and storage when a user application allows while performing the actual computation in a higher precision.